-Internet activists say regulators and lawmakers should prevent a two-tier Internet from emerging and clarify which kinds of online services access providers can charge extra for.
+Internet activists say regulators and lawmakers should act to prevent the creation of a two-tier Internet and must clarify the kind of online services for which Internet providers can charge extra.

-Ryan Heath, European Commission spokesman for telecoms policy, said: “We are committed to net neutrality, to non-discrimination between packets of data on the Internet.
+European Commission spokesman for telecoms policy Ryan Heath said: “We are committed to net neutrality, to non-discrimination between packets of data on the Internet.
 We think our proposal achieves that.”

 The proposals need the blessing of the EU’s 28 governments before they can become law.
 Currently only the Netherlands and Slovenia have net neutrality legislation in place.
-(Reporting by Foo Yun Chee; Editing by Tom Heneghan)
+(Reporting by Foo Yun Chee; Editing by Sophie Walker)